canincarlos/cultureclap/README.md

 I'm a self-taught developer and survivor of white supremacy.

-Coding since the early 2000's, originally I started in high school creating GeoCities & Angelfire pages for my high school band; and returned to the field as I viewed it as a viable skill to earn money, and I had a project I wanted to build.
+Coding since the early 2000's, originally I started in high school creating GeoCities & Angelfire pages for my high school band; and returned to the field near 2010, as I viewed it as a viable skill to earn money, and I had a project I wanted to build.
 The whole *consistently earning money from tech* has yet to pan out, but I've built some *fun to me* projects in the interim.

 [MnActivist.Org](https//www.mnactivist.org) is that project, built around the [@OpenStates](//www.github.com/OpenStates) project.